NRexha/LookupTableGenerator/README.md

 # LookupTableGenerator

-This simple tool lets you create Look-Up Tables from mathematical functions.
-You can input any math function.
-Once you're ready, just click the "Generate LUT" button, and the tool will create a grayscale image based on the function you provided.
-It's an easy way to visualize math functions and create LUTs.
+This simple tool lets you create **Look-Up Tables from mathematical functions**.
+You can input any math function and once you're ready, just click the "Generate LUT" button, and the tool will create a grayscale image based on the function you provided.
+You can either use the **executable**(it's a stand-alone file) or directly run the **python script** (in that case you'll have to download the following libraries: *numpy matplotlib sympy PySide6*).

 ![image](https://github.com/user-attachments/assets/a9760154-efaa-4af4-b817-7ac89d5d35d5)